Hydropower: Rain power

-Rain has been referred to as "one of the last unexploited energy sources in nature.
-When it rains, billions of litres of water can fall, which have enormous electric potential if used in the right way."
+Billions of litres of rainwater can fall, which can generate huge amounts of electrical energy if used in the right way.
 Research is being done into the different methods of generating power from rain, such as by using the energy in the impact of raindrops.
-This is in its very early stages with new and emerging technologies being tested, prototyped and created.
+This is in its very early stages, with new and emerging technologies being tested, prototyped and created.
 Such power has been called rain power.
-One method in which this has been attempted is by using hybrid solar panels called "all-weather solar panels" that can generate electricity from both the sun and the rain.
+One way in which this has been tried is by using hybrid solar panels called "all-weather solar panels" that can generate electricity from both the sun and the rain.

-According to zoologist and science and technology educator, Luis Villazon, "A 2008 French study estimated that you could use piezoelectric devices, which generate power when they move, to extract 12 milliwatts from a raindrop.
-Over a year, this would amount to less than 0.001kWh per square metre – enough to power a remote sensor."
+According to zoologist and science and technology educator, Luis Villazon, a 2008 French study estimated that you could use piezoelectric devices, which generate power when they move, to extract 12 milliwatts from a raindrop.
+Over a year, this would amount to less than 1 Wh per square metre – enough to power a remote sensor.
 Villazon suggested a better application would be to collect the water from fallen rain and use it to drive a turbine, with an estimated energy generation of 3 kWh of energy per year for a 185 m2 roof.
 A microturbine-based system created by three students from the Technological University of Mexico has been used to generate electricity.
 The Pluvia system "uses the stream of rainwater runoff from houses' rooftop rain gutters to spin a microturbine in a cylindrical housing.
 Electricity generated by that turbine is used to charge 12-volt batteries."

 The term rain power has also been applied to hydropower systems which include the process of capturing the rain.